arnisoph/formula-docs/README.rst

 ``update-docs``: A shell script that auto-generates formula metadata files and more

 Directories:

-``_grains``: Contains custom grain modules that are used by Salt minions
+``_grains/``: Contains custom grain modules that are used by Salt minions

-``_modules``: Contains custom execution modules that are used by Salt minions
+``_modules/``: Contains custom execution modules that are used by Salt minions

-``contrib``: Contains files that are contributed by users that aren't maintained by the formulas' author.
+``contrib/``: Contains files that are contributed by users that aren't maintained by the formulas' author.

-``pillar``: Contains pillar example files that could be used for formula testing, too.
+``pillar/``: Contains pillar example files that could be used for formula testing, too.
 This directory will be read by Salt master and minions for configuration management.

-``states``: Contains the actual Salt state files.
+``states/``: Contains the actual Salt state files.
 This directory will be read by Salt master and minions for configuration management.

-``vagrant``: Contains an example Vagrant environment
+``vagrant/``: Contains an example Vagrant environment

 Version Control & Release Management